Krutonium/InternetRadio2Computercraft/README.md

 - **WebSocket Connection Issues**:
     - Verify the server is running and accessible on the correct port.
     - Check for any network issues or firewall settings blocking the connection.

+- **There's an error about indexing `w`**:
+    - The Address for your server is incorrect.
+Make sure it's correct in the LUA script.

 ## Contributing